-First, you want to check what are the things that you changed against the production.
-Switch to the
+First, let’s see what the things that you changed against the production are.
+To do that, switch to the

-Sample branch.
-Go to the dashboard and click the button Show Project Diff on the right.
-There you can see the things you’ve changed.
+go to the dashboard, and click the button Show Project Diff on the right.

-To see a detailed diff of the changes to
+To see a detailed diff of the configuration changes in

-Sometimes it might be hard to see what changed when there are many changes to the configuration.
-It’s useful to see the changes in context.
-To do that uncheck the Show changed parts only checkbox.
+With many changes to the configuration, it might be difficult to find what has changed.
+It helps to see the changes in context.
+To do that, uncheck the checkbox Show changed parts only.

-Back on the Project diff page note the message above the changed configurations list.
-It says that your production storage will not be affected by that merge.
-This means that tables will not be created in production unless you run the configurations that created them and no data will be transferred from branch to production.
+Back on the project diff page, note the message above the list of changed configurations.
+It says that your production storage will not be affected by the merge.
+This means that no tables will be created in production unless you run the configurations that created them, and no data will be transferred from the branch to production.

 For example, the table

-bitcoin_transactions which you created in branch will not be transfered to production and if the branch is deleted after merge, the branch version of the table will be discarded as well.
-You need to run the HTTP extractor in production after you merge it for the
+and if the branch is deleted after the merge, the branch version of the table will be discarded as well.
+The table

-Also, if you were to drop a column on a table in the branch, you need to drop that column on the production table as well after you merge the branch.
+Also, if you want to drop a column from a table in the branch, you need to drop that column from the production table as well after you merge the branch.

 Continue to the last part of our tutorial where we will show you how to merge the branch back to production.